Our Insights

 • You pay the same price every month and can use all the gas and electricity you need.

 • If you've got a mobile contract with unlimited data, calls, and messages, you already know how this works.
-There's no surprise bill later because everything is covered in one monthly payment.
+There's no surprise bill later because all your energy usage is covered in one monthly payment.

-• You can get a fixed or a variable tariff, depending on whether you want a fixed contract or the flexibility of a rolling tariff.
+• You can get a fixed or a variable tariff, depending on whether you want a fixed contract or the flexibility of a rolling contract.

 • An Unlimited Energy tariff and a fixed energy tariff in one can be the ultimate combination for peace of mind about your bills.